Listing Appointment Setting Scripts (2026): Door + Phone

 May 21, 2026

-A homeowner answered her door on a Tuesday evening in McLean wearing a bathrobe and visibly annoyed.
-Her listing had expired nine days earlier and she'd taken six calls that morning from agents who all opened the same way: "Hi, I noticed your listing expired and I'd love to chat."
-I'd waited five days on purpose.
-I didn't pitch.
-I asked one question — "What did your last agent get wrong?" — and stood there in silence.
-Twelve minutes later we were sitting at her kitchen table.
-The listing went active 11 days after that and closed at $1.42M.
-That's what a listing appointment setting script looks like when it's built around the homeowner, not the agent.
+A homeowner answered her door in McLean on a Tuesday evening, bathrobe on and clearly annoyed.
+Her listing had expired nine days earlier, and six agents had already called that morning with the same tired opener.
+I'd waited five days on purpose, and I didn't pitch.
+I asked one question, "What did your last agent get wrong?", then went quiet.
+Twelve minutes later we were at her kitchen table, and that home closed at $1.42M.

-- 7 phone scripts that book listing appointments
+7 phone scripts that book listing appointments

-- When and how often to call (the 8-touch cadence)
+When and how often to call (the 8-touch cadence)

-- 7 mistakes that kill your appointment-set rate
+7 mistakes that kill your appointment-set rate

 Why listing appointment scripts decide your income